-Bottom trawl surveys have been conducted throughout most of the Gulf of Maine Area by the USA in spring and autumn and in Div.
-4X by Canada in summer, for a number of years.
-In the present analysis, data from all three series in the period 1968-80 for the USA surveys and 1970-80 for Canadian surveys have been combined to provide an estimate of average resource distribution for each of the major groundfish species.
-A computer programme was written which calculates the average abundance for each species in each 10 minute square of latitude and longitude.
-It then estimates the proportional abundance on either side of any defined line, based on the abundance in all the squares and parts of squares on each side of the line.
+Bottom-trawl surveys have been conducted throughout most of the Gulf of Maine Area by the USA in spring and autumn and in Div.
+4X by Canada in summer for a number of years.
+In the present analysis, data from all three series for the 1968-80 period (USA surveys) and the 1970-80 period (Canadian surveys) have been combined to provide an estimate of average resource distribution for each of the major groundfish species.
+A computer program was written which calculated the average abundance of each species in each 10' x 10' quadrangle and then estimated the proportional abundance on either side of any defined line, based on the abundance in all quadrangles and parts of quadrangles on each side of the line.

-Resource distribution tends to be quite closely proportional to area for 5Yb in the particular case (i.e. maximum area relocated) shown in Table 2.
-In 4Xp and q, the areas proposed for reassignment are deep water areas and, not surprisingly, tend to contain a higher proportion of deep water resources such as white hake, silver hake and redfish, and less cod and haddock, than would be expected based on area considerations only.
-If it is assumed that catch distribution has been proportional to resource distribution, the proportions of catch likely to be reassigned from Unit Areas 4Xp, 4Xq and 5Yf are small in most cases.
-Exceptions are the deep water species already mentioned.
-However, NAFO statistics are summarized on a larger geographic scale and it is necessary to estimate the impact of a line change on Divisional catches.
+Resource distribution tends to be quite closely proportional to area for 5Yb, in the particular case (i.e. maximum area relocated) shown in Table 2.
+In 4Xp and 4Xq, the areas proposed for reassignment are deepwater areas and, not surprisingly, tend to contain a higher proportion of deepwater resources, such as white hake, silver hake and redfish, and less cod and haddock than would be expected on the basis of area considerations only.
+If it is assumed that catch distribution has been proportional to resource distribution, the proportions of catch likely to be reassigned from 4Xp, 4Xq and 5Yf are small in most cases.
+Exceptions are the deepwater species already mentioned.
+However, NAFO statistics are summarized on a larger geographic scale, and it is necessary to estimate the impact of a line change on divisional catches.